From the Cordyline plant family, of which there are wide varieties, you’ll also find Cordyline Fruticosa and a sport

 - Place the plant in a shaded location and keep it moist until a strong rooting system is established.

-- One roots form place them in individual pots.
+- One root form and place them in individual pots.

 Cordyline Red Sister Plant Pest Or Diseases

 Make sure to regularly monitor the plant for pests, particularly mealybugs, scales, and spider mites.

 Spray the lower and upper leaf surfaces using insecticidal soap or organic Neem oil to eliminate the pests.

-Leaf spot, root and stem rot, and bacterial leaf are a few diseases, which may infect this plant.
+Leaf spot, root and stem rot, and bacterial leaves are a few diseases which may infect this plant.

 There isn’t much to do to save the plant if it develops a bacterial infection.
 Discard it immediately.